chrisemoulton/factual-java-driver/README.md

 * factualId
 * namespace and namespaceId

+## More Crosswalk Examples

+	// Query for Crosswalk data for The Stand, but for just the Loopt namespace:
+	CrosswalkQuery q = new CrosswalkQuery()
+	.factualId("97598010-433f-4946-8fd5-4a6dd1639d77") // The Stand restaurant
+	.only("loopt");

+	// Query for Crosswalk data for The Stand using it's Foursquare ID CrosswalkQuery q = new CrosswalkQuery()
+	.namespace("foursquare")
+	.namespaceId("4ae4df6df964a520019f21e3");  // Foursquare's id for The Stand

+	// Limit the above Query to ONLY return Yelp.com's Crosswalk data for The Stand: q.only("yelp");

 # Exception Handling

 If Factual's API indicates an error, a <tt>FactualApiException</tt> unchecked Exception will be thrown.
 It will contain details about the request you sent and the error that Factual returned.